 Stay Focused on What Matters

 Ultimately, conflict in a divorce won’t help you reach any of your goals.
 One of the first things you should do when faced with a divorce is to think of your priorities – often, these consist of caring for your children, ensuring that you’ll be financially stable, and moving on to a better future.
 Although you’ll have to deal with your spouse throughout the process, doing so amicably only better serves these goals.
-Preparing with your attorney to ensure all of your finances are accounted for, and that your needs will be once the divorce is over, will result in a much smoother process than allowing yourself to get caught up in the emotions of a divorce.
+Preparing with your divorce lawyer to ensure all of your finances are accounted for, and that your needs will be once the divorce is over, will result in a much smoother process than allowing yourself to get caught up in the emotions of a divorce.

 Even if your spouse doesn’t, you should always remain respectful.
 If you’re following the traditional divorce route, keeping conflict to a minimum reduces the number of unnecessary delays in your case, as conflict will need to be resolved before a divorce decree is granted.
 Bringing up minor details to spite your partner won’t ultimately have a significant impact on your case and only serves to waste time, resulting in more attorney’s fees and a less receptive judge.
 Remaining respectful, even in the face of a spouse who isn’t, shows that you’re willing to work through the process and resolve issues quickly instead of creating new ones.